-There is a difference between putting a "clean" label on a product and truly convincing a shopper that the item is healthy or a valuable part of a balanced diet.
-Companies will aim to cross this divide in 2018, spurred by the opposing forces of rising interest in clean living and a suspicion of labels that appear more concerned with making a sale than actually acting as dietary guides.
+There is a difference between putting a “clean” label on a product and truly convincing a shopper that.
+The item is healthy or a valuable part of a balanced diet.
+Companies will aim to cross this divide in 2018.
+Spurred by the opposing forces of rising interest in clean living and a suspicion of labels that appear.
+More concerned with making a sale than actually acting as dietary guides.

 The 2.0 Movement

-Packaging World recently discussed Mintel Global Packaging Director David Luttenberger's top predictions for the packaging industry in 2018.
+Packaging World recently discussed Mintel Global Packaging Director David Luttenberger’s top predictions for the packaging industry in 2018.
 Unsurprisingly, clean labeling is among them.
-After this trend had a huge year in 2017, its continued presence is a given.
-Luttenberger doesn't see companies holding to their current courses, however.
-Instead, they're set to deepen their commitment to clean labeling and deliver results tuned to suit consumers' packaging preferences.
+After this trend had a huge year in 2017, its continue presence is a give.
+Luttenberger doesn’t see companies holding to their current courses, however.
+Instead, they’re set to deepen their commitment to clean labeling and deliver results tuned to suit consumers’ packaging preferences.

 Honesty Suits Savvy Customers

-As more shoppers encounter tricky techniques designed to make them buy unhealthy foods, they may turn their backs on these claims and seek out clearer, more honest packages.
+As more shoppers encounter tricky techniques designed to make them buy unhealthy foods.
+They may turn their backs on these claims and seek out clearer, more honest packages.
 This is where food producers dedicated to clear, clean labeling can seize an opportunity to impress.